openhab/org.openhab.binding.zwave/doc/eco/tiltzwave25_0_0.md

 ### Parameter 1: Basic Sets for Association Group 2

 Send or not send Basic Set commands
-Send or not send Basic Set commands of 0x00 to nodes in Association group 2 turning the devices off when the sensor is in a restored state i.e. the door is closed
+<p&gtSend or not send Basic Set commands of 0x00 to nodes in Association group 2 turning the devices off when the sensor is in a restored state i.e. the door is closed</p&gt
 The following option values may be configured -:

 | Value  | Description |